-We currently have over 250 EV stations installed across 76 properties, with a commitment to install an additional 200 EV stations in 2022-23.
-We have a committed target to ensure we have EV charging facilities available at all our properties by the end of 2024.
+We currently have over 300 EV stations installed across our portfolio, with a commitment to install an additional 140 EV stations in 2023-24.
+We are striving to install EV charging facilities available at all applicable properties by the end of 2024.

 Cycling is a healthy, low carbon transportation option and we want to ensure that cyclists have the amenities they need when visiting our properties and our tenants.
 In 2021, we completed an audit of our properties to assess our current bike rack amenities and to identify opportunities and locations to expand these facilities.
-From the results of this audit, our operations team installed 264 additional new bike racks which brings the total number of bike rack facilities across our portfolioto over 1,100.
+From the results of this audit, our operations team installed 264 additional new bike racks which brings the total number of bike rack facilities across our portfolio to over 1,100.